John B. McCormick House

+The John B. McCormick House is an historic American home that is located in South Mahoning Township, Indiana County, Pennsylvania.

+It was added to the National Register of Historic Places in 1974.

+History and architectural features

-John B. McCormick House is a historic home located at South Mahoning Township, Indiana County, Pennsylvania.
-The original section was built between 1817 and 1829, and is a 2 1/2-story, three bay, stone building with a gable roof and massive gable chimney.
+The original section was built between 1817 and 1829, and is a 2 1/2-story, three-bay, stone building with a gable roof and massive gable chimney.
 It was expanded between 1905 and 1905 by John B. McCormick.
-At that time, a large, two story hip and gable roofed addition was built on the rear.
+At that time, a large, two-story hip and gable roofed addition was built on the rear.
 Attached to that is a one-story, shed roofed addition with a parapet.
 The original house was modified with the addition of a three-story stone tower, porch with Doric order supporting columns, and dormers.

 It was added to the National Register of Historic Places in 1974.

 The house is named after John Buchanan McCormick (1834-1924), who had a varied career.
 In 1870 he moved from Pennsylvania to Holyoke, Massachusetts where he designed, using the flumes at John Wesley Emerson's plant, what would later become the Hercules water turbine.
 The McCormick water turbine was considered a breakthrough in hydrodynamics.
 Under various names, including the Hercules brand, and patents, it was manufactured in Holyoke, Dayton, Ohio, and Glasgow, Scotland and Imatra, Finland.
 In 1890, a McCormick turbine took first place honours at the Edinburgh Exposition.